 Taxis & Vintage Cars

-Travelling Cuba by Taxi
+How to travel Cuba by Taxi

-Due to the problematic public transportation system there is nearly no way to avoid taxi rides travelling Cuba.
-Compared to similar vacation destinations the prices for all kind of taxis are quite high in Cuba.
-In this article you will learn everything you need to know before traveling Cuba by taxi.
+Due to the problematic public transportation system, there is nearly no way to avoid taxi rides travelling Cuba.
+Compared to similar vacation destinations, the prices for all kind of taxis are quite high in Cuba.
+In this article, you will learn everything you need to know before traveling Cuba by taxi.
 So get on the road with us!

-On the socialist island you can choose between private and state-run taxis.
+On the socialist island, you can choose between private and state-run taxis.
 If you are searching the most convenient way to travel short to medium ways, you should take one of the state-owned cabs that carry passengers in modern vehicles at regulated prices.
 Alternatively, you can go in one of the typical historical American cars, which operate as private cabs and are also very popular.

 Short distance rides